 It is suggested that further case conferences take place at six monthly intervals after the initial case conference.

 The IHT caseworker will prepare a note of each case conference and let you have a copy.
 You should check it and correct any misconceptions.
 The case conference will serve in lieu of a written update.

 The processes mentioned above are principally aimed at valuers dealing with the valuation of unquoted shares.
 However, the same principles apply to valuations relating to specialisms such as foreign assets, underwriting interests and livestock / bloodstock.
 Specialist valuers should therefore follow the liaison procedures already detailed for unquoted shares.
 Where both unquoted shares and other assets are being considered by SAV, it will be the responsibility of the IHT caseworker to co-ordinate case conferences as necessary with the general team valuer and the specialist.

-Specialists should particularly bear in mind the formal procedures in the IHTA for the requisition of information (see Chapter 118 of this manual at SVM118000).
+Specialists should particularly bear in mind the formal procedures in the IHTA for the requisition of information (see also Chapter SVM118000).